firstneverrest/Vue.js-Learning/README.md

 Use `v-if`, `v-else` and `v-show` to do conditional rendering.

 - `v-if` - if the condition is true, it will show the element inside of it.
 If the condition is false, it will remove the element out of the DOM.
+- `v-else-if` - means else if in programming language.
 - `v-else` - use with `v-if`, if the condition of `v-if` is false, `v-else` will operate.
 - `v-show` - like `v-if` but it will use CSS to operate.
 If the condition is true, the element inside will be display block.
-On the other hand, the element inside will be display none, if the condition is false.
+On the other hand, the element inside will be display none, if the condition is false (the elements that display none are not removed from the DOM).
 - `v-html` - in order to output real HTML not just string.

 ```html